-As a senior CMS website operation personnel for a security company, I am well aware of the importance of fine-grained content presentation in attracting and retaining users.When dealing with website content, the format of the text often determines its professionalism and readability.The Anqi CMS provides a powerful and flexible template engine that can help us easily convert various text formats, such as converting English strings to uppercase, lowercase, or capitalize the first letter of each word.
+As a senior CMS website operation personnel of a well-known security company, I am well aware of the importance of refined content presentation in attracting and retaining users.When handling website content, the format of the text often determines its professionalism and readability.AnQi CMS provides a powerful and flexible template engine that can help us easily achieve various text format conversions, such as converting English strings to uppercase, lowercase, or capitalizing the first letter of each word.

-For example, if your template has a variable namedproductNamewith a value of"anqicms platform", you can convert it to uppercase in the following way:
+For example, if your template has a nameproductNameThe variable, its value is"anqicms platform"You can convert it to uppercase in the following way:

 {{ productName|upper }}